witchstit/witchst.it/survival_guide.md

 - [Links for learning about winter camping:](#links-for-learning-about-winter-camping)
 ## Intro
 This Survival Guide is here to help you understand what to expect at Witch's Tit, and what you'll need to be ready for a Winter Burn in Minnesota.
 Note that this guide, while helpful, is far from comprehensive; we encourage you to seek out more information on wilderness survival and especially winter camping.
 This community values mutual support, but ultimately only you can be responsible for your own health, well-being, and comfort.
 Additionally, we expect everyone to follow basic rules pertaining to public safety and communal well-being to help ensure the collective survival of our attendees and the event.
-That starts with reading this Guide - hooray we're in the right place!
+That starts with reading this Guide - hooray you're in the right place!
 Unless this is your first Burn (and if it is, WOW, we're excited to welcome you home) then you are already familiar with the Ten Principles.
 The Principles are a list of cultural values that grew out of Burning Man, and you can [read them here](http://www.burningman.com/whatisburningman/about_burningman/principles.html).
 They are not rules to follow but ideals which guide us.
 ## DON'T GET LOST
 ### Address and Directions